2ion/dwm/README.md

+_The 'rinne' branch tracks the dwm configuration for my TPx240._
-_The master branch tracks the dwm configuration for my TPx121e._
+_The 'master' branch tracks the dwm configuration for my TPx121e._

 ## README